SUSE/Junction2019/README.md

 uMEC is meant to enable new functionalities and business models on the network edge.
 Running applications on the network edge mean:

- o lower latencies for us, the end users o less load on the network itself o improved security and privacy since data will not be moved to a data centre.
+* lower latency for end users
+* less load on the network itself
+* improved security and privacy since data will not be moved to a data centre.

 The APIs we provide today are in __early stage__ and not yet compliant with the specifications of [ETSI MEC](https://www.etsi.org/technologies/multi-access-edge-computing).